 Employment Insurance benefits who work a temporarily reduced work week while their employer recovers.
 Effective March 15, 2020 to March 14, 2021, and not limited to one specific sector or industry, the government is introducing temporary special measures, including the extension of the maximum possible duration of an agreement from 38 weeks to 76 weeks.

 Who is eligible: The measure provides income support to employees eligible for Employment Insurance benefits who work a temporarily reduced work week.

 Website for more details: www.canada.ca/en/employment-social-development/services/work-sharing.html

 How to apply: Ontario employers should email their completed applications (available on the website noted above) to ESDC.ON.WS-TP.ON.EDSC@servicecanada.gc.ca

-Overview: The Canada Emergency Wage Subsidy (CEWS) is a temporary wage subsidy for employers.
+Overview: The Canada Emergency Wage Subsidy (CEWS) is a temporary wage subsidy for employers that aims to prevent further job losses, encourage employers to re-hire workers previously laid off as a result of COVID-19.
 It will cover up to 75% of an employee’s salary on the first $58,700 earned – amounting to up to $847 a week.
 Funds will be retroactive to March 15.
 If able, employers can pay employees the remaining 25% of salaries.
 For employers that are eligible for both the CEWS and the 10% Temporary Wage Subsidy (noted below) for a period, any benefit from the 10 per cent wage subsidy for remuneration paid in a specific period would generally reduce the amount available to be claimed under the CEWS in that same period.

 Canada’s 10% Temporary Wage Subsidy for Employers